-Institution Name: South Hills School of Business & Technology Date of Repo ort: 1/18/2021 Covering Quarter End ling1 L2/31/2020 Total Amount of Fu nds Awarded: Section (a)(1) Institutional Portion: \$397,632 Sect tion (a)(2):N /A Section (a)(3): N/A Final Report? ☐
+Institution Name: South Hills School of Business & Technology Date of Report: 4/8/2021 Covering Quarter Ending: 3/31/2021 Total Amount of Funds Awarded: Section (a)(1) Institutional Portion: \$3 97,632 Section (a)(2): N/A Section (a)(3): N/A Final Report?

 Category Amount in (a)(1) institutional dollars Amount in (a)(2) dollars, if applicable Amount in (a)(3) dollars, if applicable Explanatory Notes Providing additional emergency financial aid grants to students.
-1 Providing reimbursements for tuition, housing, room and board, or other fee refunds.
+Providing reimbursements for tuition, housing, room and board, or other fee refunds.
 Providing tuition discounts.
 Covering the cost of providing additional technology hardware to students, such as laptops or tablets, or covering the added cost of technology fees.
 Providing or subsidizing the costs of high-speed internet to students or faculty to transition to an online environment.
 Subsidizing off-campus housing costs due to dormitory closures or decisions to limit housing to one student per room; subsidizing housing costs to reduce housing density; paying for hotels or other off-campus housing for students who need to be isolated; paying travel expenses for students who need to leave campus early due to coronavirus infections or campus interruptions.
 Subsidizing food service to reduce density in eating facilities, to provide pre-packaged meals, or to add hours to food service operations to accommodate social distancing.
 Costs related to operating additional class sections to enable social distancing, such as those for hiring more instructors and increasing campus hours of operations.

-1To support any element of the cost of attendance (as defined under Section 472 of the Higher Education Act of 1965, as amended (HEA)) per Section 18004(c) of the CARES Act and the Interim Final Rule published in the Federal Register on June 17, 2020 (85 FR 36494).
-Community Colleges in California, all public institutions in Washington State, and all institutions in Massachusetts have different requirements due to recent U.S. District Court actions.
+&lt;sup>1 To support any element of the cost of attendance (as defined under Section 472 of the Higher Education Act of 1965, as amended (HEA)) per Section 18004(c) of the CARES A and the Interim Final Rule published in the Federal Register on June 17, 2020 (85 FR 36494).
+Community Colleges in California, all public institutions in Washington State, and a institutions in Massachusetts have different requirements due to recent U.S. District Court actions.
 Please discuss with legal counsel.
-HEERF litigation updates can be found here.
+HEERF litigation updates can be found her

-Category Amount in (a)(1) institutional dollars Amount in (a)(2) dollars, if applicable Amount in (a)(3) dollars, if applicable Explanatory Notes Campus safety and operations.
-2 \$16,404.75 Purchase of additional sanitizing supplies, air handlers and air purifiers Purchasing, leasing, or renting additional instructional equipment and supplies (such as laboratory equipment or computers) to reduce the number of students sharing equipment or supplies during a single class period and to provide time for disinfection between uses.
+Category Amount in (a)(1) institutional dollars Amount in (a)(2) dollars, if applicable Amount in (a)(3) dollars, if applicable Explanatory Notes Campus safety and operations. \$5,959.47 Purchase of masks, air handlers Purchasing, leasing, or renting additional instructional equipment and supplies (such as laboratory equipment or computers) to reduce the number of students sharing equipment or supplies during a single class period and to provide time for disinfection between uses.
 Replacing lost revenue due to reduced enrollment.
 Replacing lost revenue from non-tuition sources (i.e., cancelled ancillary events; disruption of food service, dorms, childcare or other facilities; cancellation of use of campus venues by other organizations, lost parking revenue, etc.).
-3 Purchasing faculty and staff training in online instruction; or paying additional funds to staff who are providing training in addition to their regular job responsibilities. \$9,230.80 Payment for additional remote learning support staff.
-Purchasing, leasing, or renting additional equipment or software to enable distance learning, or upgrading campus wi-fi access or extending open networks to parking lots or public spaces, etc. Other Uses of (a)(1) Institutional Portion funds.
-4 \$4,758.03 Purchase of equipment, upgrades and service to support online and virtual instruction.
+Purchasing faculty and staff training in online instruction; or paying additional funds to staff who are providing training in addition to their regular job responsibilities.
+Purchasing, leasing, or renting additional equipment or software to enable distance learning, or upgrading campus wi-fi access or extending open networks to parking lots or public spaces, etc. \$421,14 Zoom-cloud recording Other Uses of (a)(1) Institutional Portion funds. \$1,100.00 Audit cost for Cares Act.

-2 Including costs or expenses related to the disinfecting and cleaning of dorms and other campus facilities, purchases of personal protective equipment (PPE), purchases of cleaning supplies, adding personnel to increase the frequency of cleaning, the reconfiguration of facilities to promote social distancing, etc.
+&lt;sup>2 Including costs or expenses related to the disinfecting and cleaning of dorms and other campus facilities, purchases of personal protective equipment (PPE), purchases of cleaning supplies, adding personnel to increase the frequency of cleaning, the reconfiguration of facilities to promote social distancing, etc.

-3 Including continuance of pay (salary and benefits) to workers who would otherwise support the work or activities of ancillary enterprises (e.g., bookstore workers, foodservice workers, venue staff, etc.).
+&lt;sup>3 Including continuance of pay (salary and benefits) to workers who would otherwise support the work or activities of ancillary enterprises (e.g., bookstore workers, foodservic workers, venue staff, etc.).